ConnectWise

 How it works

-Deepfakes are often created using generative adversarial networks (GAN).
+Deepfakes are often created using generative adversarial networks (GANs).
 GANs use two machine learning models, image generator and discriminator, which are trained on the same set of images.
 These two models work together to refine an image until it is indistinguishable from the real reference image.
 This gives adversaries the ability to modify or generate audio and video in several ways, from swapping one person’s face and voice with another to impersonating an individual or even generating an entirely new person using whatever voice or face they want.
 What’s more, the hardware required to run models like this can be bought off the shelf, negating the need for massive cloud computing.

 A North Korean hacker successfully posed as a fake IT worker using deepfake technology, deceiving a security firm, KnowBe4, into hiring them.
 This case serves as a stark reminder of how advanced and convincing deepfake technology has become, making it imperative for organizations to implement stringent verification processes to prevent such breaches.